miguelestradam36/aws-boto3/README.md

 # AWS SDK Automation

-    Boto3 module usage for python-aws sdk and MAKE GNU for shell scripting  :new_moon:
+    Boto3 module usage for python-aws sdk and MAKE GNU for shell scripting

 ### Automate the scripting and management of some features in AWS  :page_with_curl: